inetic/deflect-ouisync-mirrors/README.md

 ### Remember to keep the _write token_

-The _creator_ should save the write token of the repository (`--get-token write`).
+The _primary_ should save the write token of the repository (`--get-token write`).
 If it's lost and the container where we have write access to the repository (`--create` or `--import write_token`) is deleted, a new repository will need to be created and the server will need to be re-initiated with the